Dr. Carla Taylor

 About Dr. Carla Taylor

 Dr. Taylor grew up on a mixed farm in southwestern Manitoba and has always been interested in the relationships between food and health.
 She completed her Bachelor’s degree in Human Ecology (Foods and Nutrition) at University of Manitoba and her PhD in Nutritional Sciences at the University of Guelph.
 Her PhD dissertation investigated the effects of nutrition, and specifically zinc and copper deficiency and supplementation, on antioxidant defense.
 Her post-doctoral training was at University of Michigan in Ann Arbor and the University of Washington in Seattle where she gained further expertise in antioxidant and immune defense systems.
 She accepted an Assistant Professor position in the Department of Human Nutritional Sciences at the University of Manitoba and moved back to Manitoba.
 She has been promoted to Full Professor and has held various administrative responsibilities in the Department including Acting Department Head, Associate Head, and Chair of the Undergraduate Committee.
-She has also served on grant selection committees for NSERC and CIHR, and is an Associate Editor for Lipids and for the British Journal of Nutrition.
+She has also served on grant selection committees for NSERC and CIHR.
+She is an Associate Editor for Lipids and has completed the maximum two terms as an Associate Editor for the British Journal of Nutrition.

 Over the years, Dr. Taylor’s research program has evolved into metabolic nutrition – how the metabolism of nutrients and other dietary components can impact both prevention and management of chronic diseases such as obesity, type 2 diabetes and cardiovascular disease.
 This research focus complements the main undergraduate course she teaches on macronutrients (carbohydrates, lipids and proteins), their metabolism, and roles in various gastrointestinal diseases, type 1 and type 2 diabetes, cardiovascular disease, and renal disease.
 Dr. Taylor’s research has been recognized through two major awards: the International Life Sciences Institute Future Leader Award in Nutrition in 1996 and the Canadian Society of Nutritional Sciences – Centrum Foundation New Scientist Award in 2005.